fennics1/short-lnk-meteor/readme.md

 # Short Link

-this is a link shortener built on Meteor and React.
+this is a link shortener built on Meteor and React for testing
 ## Author
 David Shih